 Check out these bridge building ideas:

 - Mama Smiles challenged her kids to build a bridge that can hold a single can of food.
-Check out all of the materials they thought of using here.

 - Build a bridge from a piece of paper.
 Instructions at Life at the Zoo.